code-with-dilip/reactJs/README.md

 **Approach 1**
 - **render()** method is mandatory, because will call this method to render something to the screen.
 - The content thats inside the render() method is a **jsx** code.
+- Creating components using the class gives you the option to define a state.

 ```
 import React, {Component} from 'react';
 import './App.css';